-A study of the concepts of analysis and interpretation of financial data as a basis for business decisions.
-(3-0-3)

-May not be enrolled in one of the following Level(s): Undergraduate-Semester.
+A study of the concepts of reporting, analysis, and interpretation of financial and managerial data as basis for business decisions.
+(3-0-3) May not be enrolled in one of the following: Undergraduate-Semester.

-ACCT 2101 Minimum Grade: C or ACT 326 Minimum Grade: C
+ACCT 2101 Minimum Grade: C

 ACCT 6390 - Accounting Internship-Graduate